CarbonPackages/Carbon.ColorPicker.OKLCH/README.md

     Ui:
       frontendConfiguration:
         Carbon.ColorPicker.OKLCH:
+          # This option makes it possible hide the whole editor (incl. label) based on data source
+          hidden: false
           # Set the mode of the color picker.
 Possible values are: 'oklch', 'hex', 'coords', 'all'
           mode: "all"
           # Disable the color picker